Lynnesbian/love-linux-builder-mirror/README.md

 can still use snapcraft to build this, but at that point it just acts like a fancy mksquashfs, and an extra dependency at that.

+NOTE: I haven't been able to run the built snaps yet, but that seems to be a driver issue, possibly related to Arch Linux.
+Let me know if it works for you!

 ## appimage ##
 `appimage` builds [AppImages][AppImage], unsurprisingly.
 It uses binaries from [AppImageKit][], though you can build them yourself if you want to.
 And hey,